-Subrata Das, a 22-year-old physically handicapped (PH) unemployed youth from a scheduled caste community was interested to start a pig farm on a small scale which is located at Kuchainala village under Durga-Chowmohani Block of Dhalai District, Tripura.
-The mortality of the piglet was approximately 12% and the growth rate was lower, the non-availability of quality piglets.
+Litan Das, a 33-year-old unemployed youth from a scheduled caste community was searching for jobs in other states.
+He was very much interested in doing a pig farm and started on a small scale which is located at West Kuchainala village under Durga Chowmuhani Block of Dhalai District, Tripura.
+The feeding cost was higher for pig production.
+The mortality of the piglet was higher (12%) and the growth rate was lower due to the non-availability of quality piglets.